background image for GxP Lifeline

 Step 1: Improve End-to-End Visibility With CMO Management Software

-• Enabling immediate and seamless data sharing between previously disconnected systems.
+• Enable immediate data sharing between systems.

 Step 2: Continuously Assess CMO Supply Chain Risks